elPeroN/atom-logger/README.md

 ### FAQ
 - Which server should I enter?
- - If you are SWE student must use "aminsep.disi.unibo.it/innometrics/api" under HTTP protocol
+ - If you are SWE student must use "aminsep.disi.unibo.it/logger" under HTTPS protocol